powerbot-trading/powerbot_samples_python/README.md

 To install them system-wide, open a shell with admin privileges in this folder and run:

 	pip install -r requirements.txt

+In case you do not have admin privileges simply run:

+	pip install -r requirements.txt --user

 Additionally, the swagger_client library is required to be in the directory.